Phu Chi Fa; Thailand’s BEST Sunrise Spot in 2020!

 UPDATE 2020: I’ve lived in Thailand for a decade, and I had never heard of Phu Chi Fa.
 Thankfully my fiance finally told me about it recently.
-I understand that people flock to Thailand for the islands, full-moon parties and gorgeous temples, but Northern Thailand is home to some amazing mountain views, and Phu Chi Fa, 100km from Chiang Rai city, and on the border with Laos is the most spectacular sunrise spot in all of Thailand.
+I understand that people flock to Thailand for the islands, full-moon parties and gorgeous temples, but Northern Thailand is home to some amazing mountain views.
+And of course, Phu Chi Fa, 100km from Chiang Rai city, and on the border with Laos is the most spectacular sunrise spot in all of Thailand.
 I’ve outlined my experience visiting Phu Chi Fa below, and then of course some information about how to get to there and everything else, hope it helps!

 So our driver picked us up around 3.45am and we set off for the 2.5 hour journey, I had a quick nap and the light began to appear around 5.30am.
 I was pretty stressed we would miss the sunrise but our driver was confident so I shut my mouth and soaked up the views and as we winded through the mountains at the Thai/Laos border.